mbridak/WinterFieldDayLogger/README.md

 `python3 wfdlogger.py`

+## Building your own binary.

+Install pyinstaller.

+`python3 -m pip3 install pyinstaller`

+Build the binary.

+For Linux and Raspberry PI:

+'pyinstaller -F linux.spec'

+For Windows:

+'pyinstaller -F windows.spec'

+You will find the binary in the newly created dist directory.

 ## What to do first
 On first run, there will be a dialog box asking you for your call class and section. if you need to change this later, the entry fields can be found at the bottom of the screen.